-TO: ROBERT BRUNOE, GM CTWS NATURAL RESOURCES

-VERNON WOLF, FOREST MANAGER, CTWS
+TO: ROBERT BRUNOE, GM CTWS NATURAL RESOURCES VERNON WOLF, FOREST MANAGER, CTWS W.S.

-W.S.
 FIRE DEPARTMENT W.S.
-POLICE DEPARTMENT

-KWSO

-OREGON DEPARTMENT OF FORESTRY

-BUREAU OF LAND MANAGEMENT

-US FOREST SERVICE
+POLICE DEPARTMENT KWSO OREGON DEPARTMENT OF FORESTRY BUREAU OF LAND MANAGEMENT US FOREST SERVICE

-FROM: SUPERINTENDENT, WARM SPRINGS AGENCY

-SUBJECT: 2021 FIRE SEASON UPDATE
+- FROM: SUPERINTENDENT, WARM SPRINGS AGENCY - SUBJECT: 2021 FIRE SEASON UPDATE

-At 2400 on September 28, 2021, the Warm Springs Indian Reservation will update fire season restrictions.
+Effective immediately, the Warm Springs Indian Reservation will reduce fire season restrictions.
 All regulations governing any timber industry or other outside activities will be enforced.
 As our current fire danger and risk is reduced due to changes in ERC's and Fuel Moistures, new regulations will be implemented.